fbrulotte/backbone-marionette-tree-view/README.md

     });
   ```

  3. Instance your tree view and put it where you want. `rawCollection` contains your first level of your tree.
+You can specify an optional attribute that represents the number of children each node possess.
+Here the attribute is named nbSubFiles and represents the number of files that are contained in a specific folder.

+  A positive value will have the default behavior.
+A value of 0 will hide the expand icon associated to that node.
+When the    value is not defined, the expand icon will appear since we do not know if this node has children.

   ```
+    var rawCollection = [{
+          name: 'images folder',
+          nbSubFiles: 3
+        }, {
+          name: 'music folder',
+          nbSubFiles: 0
+        }, {
+          name: 'video.mp4'
+        }];

     var myCollection = new CustomNodeCollection(rawCollection);

     var myTreeView = new Marionette.TreeView({
       collection: myCollection,
       collectionType: CustomNodeCollection,
-      childView: CustomNodeView
+      childView: CustomNodeView,
+      nbChildrenAttrName: 'nbSubFiles'
     });

     $(yourcontainer).html(myTreeView.render().el);